kristopolous/apophnia/README.md

 * `"log_file": STRING` - default: /dev/stdout
   Where the log files go...

+* `"404": STRING` - default: empty
+  The image to serve (if any) when no image is found.

 ### Proposed Options
 * `"no_support": Array("DIRECTIVE1", "DIRECTIVE2")` - default: empty/everything supported
   Example:  To disable the quality and resizing directives, you can use `"no_support": ["resize", "quality"]`